SiliconLabs/gecko_sdk/protocol/z-wave/ZAF/doc/content/how-to-implement-a-new-command-class.md

 Most command classes require two basic things for the supporting implementation:

 1. Define a command handler that parses incoming frames
-2. Use a REGISTER_CC() macro to register the command handler and the CC version.
+2. Use REGISTER_CC_V5() to register the command handler and the CC version.

-Please see ZAF_types.h for descriptions of the different versions of REGISTER_CC() macros and the corresponding type definition of the command handler.
+Please see ZAF_types.h for descriptions REGISTER_CC_V5() and the corresponding type definition of the command handler.

 ### Association Group Information